Dodgers vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Betting Records & Stats

-- The Dodgers have an implied moneyline win probability of 71.4% in this contest.
+- The Dodgers have a 59.2% chance to win this game based on the moneyline's implied probability.

-- In the 118 games in which oddsmakers have set an over/under for Los Angeles, it has combined with opponents to go over the total 67 times (67-45-6).
+- Los Angeles has combined with opponents to go over the total 67 times this season for a 67-45-7 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!